srp33/WishBuilder/StatusReports/test_branch-status.md

 &#9989;	First column of file is titled "Sample"

-&#10060;	Row 1 of "test_data.tsv" does not contain 3 columns

-&#10060;	Row 2 of "test_data.tsv" does not contain 3 columns

-&#10060;	Row 3 of "test_data.tsv" does not contain 3 columns

-&#10060;	Row 4 of "test_data.tsv" does not contain 3 columns

-&#10060;	Row 5 of "test_data.tsv" does not contain 3 columns

-&#10060;	Row 6 of "test_data.tsv" does not contain 3 columns

-&#10060;	Row: 1 - Sample "1       age     10" is not found in data.tsv.gz
+&#10060;	Row: 1 - age is not found in "data.tsv.gz" column headers

-&#10060;	Row: 2 - Sample "1       color   blue" is not found in data.tsv.gz
+&#10060;	Row: 2 - color is not found in "data.tsv.gz" column headers

-&#10060;	Row: 3 - Sample "2       age     20" is not found in data.tsv.gz
+&#10060;	Row: 3 - age is not found in "data.tsv.gz" column headers

-&#10060;	Row: 4 - Sample "2       color   green" is not found in data.tsv.gz
+&#10060;	Row: 4 - color is not found in "data.tsv.gz" column headers

-&#10060;	Row: 5 - Sample "3       age     30" is not found in data.tsv.gz
+&#10060;	Row: 5 - age is not found in "data.tsv.gz" column headers

-&#10060;	Row: 6 - Sample "3       color   red" is not found in data.tsv.gz
+&#10060;	Row: 6 - color is not found in "data.tsv.gz" column headers

 #### Results: **<font color="red">FAIL</font>**
 ---